Origins

 Emigration

-was sparse in the 1700s.
-There were a
+was sparse in the 1600s and 1700s.
+Apart

-such an extent that many Crabtrees in the United States today can trace their
+multiplied and spread to such an extent that many Crabtrees in the United

-roots to this family.
-This century saw
+States today can trace their roots to this family.

-the arrival of the first Crabtrees in
+18th century saw the arrival of the first Crabtrees in Canada when John and his

 Ireland